jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

 ```

 ```
+#go to JRD terminal
 sudo su
-#copy and paste docker_install.sh to termial
+#copy and paste docker_install.sh from github GCP/ directory) to terminal
 #instance will reboot

 #verify